 “The International Guild of Handhooking Rugmakers is a global organization of creative people who come together in friendship to share ideas, and to explore the different techniques of the art of rugmaking using a variety of fibres.”

-Our Executive Board is comprised of members in one country for three years.
-They lead the organization commnicating through a quarterly newsletter, Hooking Matters, this website (www.TIGHR.net), a members only on-line network and conducting a our Tri-Ennial in the form of a conference/symposium at the end of their term.
+Each Executive Board is comprised of members in one country for three years.
+They lead the organization commnicating through a quarterly newsletter, Hooking Matters, this website (www.TIGHR.net), a members only on-line network and conducting our Tri-Ennial a conference/symposium format at the end of their term.

 The craft of “Rugmaking” covers many different techniques over the centuries.
-This organization is interested mainly in the manipulating of fibers (usually fabric strips or yarns) by pulling or pushing through an open weave backer.
+This organization is interested mainly in the manipulating of fibers (fabric strips in a variety of widths or yarns) by pulling or pushing through an open weave backer.
 Contemporary artists often use cotton monks cloth/rug warp or linen with approximately 12-15 threads per inch.
 These natural fibers will maintain a good foundation for years to come.
-In the past any fabric which could be punctured to pull a loop through was used, leaving the artful creations to deteriorate because the foundation fibers were not strong enough to withstand the elements and stress.
+In the past any fabric which could be punctured to pull a loop through was used, leaving the utilitarian/artful creations to deteriorate because the foundation fibers were not strong enough to withstand the elements and stress.
 Our members have described their techniques and provided terminology on a page under Membership.